Pure Viva, Tampa Bay Water Treatment | Phone: (941) 367-2354 | Serving Tampa, Sarasota, Clearwater, St. Petersburg, FL

 Tampa's hard water originates from the Hillsborough River and Tampa Bypass Canal, which flow through limestone-rich terrain.
 As groundwater filters through the Florida aquifer's limestone bedrock, it absorbs calcium and magnesium, producing hardness levels between 12 and 20 grains per gallon (GPG).
 This is well above the 7 GPG threshold that classifies water as very hard.

-How much does a water softener cost in Tampa?
+How often does a Tampa water softener need maintenance?

 Is Tampa tap water safe to drink?